 2. Extra holiday

-Something that I’m sure will resonate with everyone is the ability to take extra time off from work to spend with family or to focus on ourselves and our wellbeing.
+Enabling employees to take extra time off from work to spend with family or to focus on ourselves and our wellbeing is another that ranks top in employee incentives ideas.
 Extra holiday, or additional days off, are becoming more and more popular post-pandemic.

 Additional annual leave can often be used as an incentive method to encourage employees to stay loyal to the business, offering additional leave days for each year they stay with the business.